Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Albion has 25 operational public transport stops offering a mix of train and bus services.
-These stops are served by 75 different routes, collectively facilitating 5,547 weekly passenger trips.
-Transport accessibility is rated highly, with residents typically residing 141 meters from the nearest stop.
+Albion has 25 active public transport stops offering a mix of train and bus services.
+These stops are served by 75 individual routes, facilitating 5,547 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents located an average of 141 meters from the nearest stop.
 As a predominantly residential area, most commuters travel outward.
 Car remains the primary mode of transport at 68%, followed by train at 17% and bus at 6%.
 Vehicle ownership averages 0.8 per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport